Othernet-Project/librarian/docs/source/developers/components_exports.rst

 because neither 'foo' or 'bar' directories have a subdirectory called 'foo'.
 Asking for 'baz/baz1' will match 'templates/bar/baz/baz1'.

-On the other hand, if our configuration look at the example at the top of this subsection, 'foo1' would not resolve, while 'foo/foo1' would work.
+On the other hand, if our configuration looked like the example at the top of this subsection, 'foo1' would not resolve, while 'foo/foo1' would work.

 For more information on working with templates, see :doc:`working_with_templates`.